 Can you track traffic from a QR code?

 You can definitely track traffic from a QR code by adding UTM parameters to the code’s URL.
 This shows you exactly how many people visit your site after scanning the QR code, which pages they visit, and what they do on your site.
-According to a 2024 report from QR Tiger, businesses using tracked QR codes see about 30% higher engagement rates with their campaigns.
+Businesses that track QR codes consistently tend to see stronger campaign results over time — because they can identify which placements convert and cut the ones that don’t.

 Can you put a UTM on a QR code?